(Photo from Simone Biles Instagram Account)

 What can we learn from Biles putting herself first and releasing a pattern of pleasing when it was robbing her of her love of gymnastics?

 I am learning to listen to my heart, intuition, body and soul.
-If we listen, we get messages – tightness in our chest, a knot in our gut, an instant chill, feeling tired… What happens to you.
-If you stop to see, you might here the messages.
+If we pay attention, we get messages – tightness in our chest, a knot in our gut, an instant chill, feeling tired… What happens to you.
+If you stop to see, you might hear or feel the messages.

 If you are inspired by Simon Bile’s courage, where can you say “Yes” to yourself?
 YOU DESERVE IT!